jack45j/Sample-RemoteUserNotification/README.md

 # Remote UserNotification/PushKit Sample

-A sample for configure remote UserNotification and PushKit.
+A sample for configuring remote UserNotification and PushKit.
 Because Callkit was blocked in China.
 We need to manualy complete call scene through user notification so I put a "notificationType" to figure the type of the payload.

 # UserNotification Sample payload